-The best car to tow a caravan has many benefits, offering stability as you drive, but the model you will need depends on your requirements.
-For our next category of the Practical Caravan Awards 2023, we are taking a look at the best mid-weight tow cars – those that offer a great balance between style, space and towing performance, to help you pull your caravan with ease.
+A good tow car has many benefits, offering stability as you drive, but the model you will need depends on your requirements.
+For our next category of the Practical Caravan Awards 2024, we are taking a look at the best mid-weight tow cars – those that offer a great balance between style, space and towing performance, to help you pull your caravan with ease.

 Our winner of the best caravan tow car under 2000kg is:

 Nissan X-Trail e-Power 213 e-4orce Tekna

 - Maximum towing weight: 1800kg